Connecting Veterans to Transportation Programs, Benefits & Support

 Where Vets Can Find Transportation Help

 Many veterans suffer from visual and physical impairments due to a disability, sickness or injury sustained during service.
-Those living in rural areas may face additional challenges in meeting their transportation needs.
+Those living in rural areas may face additional challenges in meeting their transportation needs, lacking the means to have access to cars, buses and other ways of getting places.
 With an increasing number of older veterans, mobility matters more than ever, but a network of organizations and programs offers options.

 The U.S. Department of Veterans Affairs offers a variety of assistance programs for vets in need.
 Through joint efforts with community transportation providers, government agencies, nonprofits and many others, you may be able to qualify for help.